Editing check list

 When you publish your book, there are a number of things you must do;

 make the table of contents, format your manuscript, design a cover.
-But hidden in these things are a number of elements that are very easy to overlook:
+But hidden in these things are a number of elements

 1. Consistency

-Subtle differences in fonts, size and spacing can make your book difficult to read and gives it a sloppy look.
-The best way to prevent this is to maintain your manuscript in a single file.
+way to prevent this is to maintain your manuscript in a single file.
 When you make a change, make it to the entire document.
-This also makes it easier to number the pages.

 2. Page Size